Wh1isper/url-instax/deployment/demo/README.md

 - `docker-compose.yaml`: The main Docker Compose configuration file
 - `Caddyfile`: Configuration for the Caddy reverse proxy
+- `Dockerfile.caddy`: Dockerfile to build Caddy with Cloudflare DNS provider
 - `.env.example`: Example environment variables file (copy to `.env` and update with your values)

 ## Setup Instructions